divio/aldryn-wagtail/README.rst

 Launch the Divio Shell
 ~~~~~~~~~~~~~~~~~~~~~~

-If you're going to be using the local project as a development tool (it's ideal for this) you will
-want a shell that can interact with it.

-The *Divio Shell* option will set this all up for you.
-Just hit **Divio Shell**, and in a few
-moments you'll be in a terminal shell session, ready to work with your project from the command
+Hit **Divio Shell**, and in a few moments you'll be in a terminal shell session, ready to work with
-line too.
+your project from the command line.

 Create a new Wagtail page type